egouldo/ManyEcoEvo/manuscript/manuscript/manuscript.md

 This was the most time and effort-intensive aspect of the analysis in Gould *et al.* [-@gould2023], and we hope these functions will ease the burden on future researchers conducting many-analyst studies.

 *ManyEcoEvo* provides custom functions to calculate standardize effect sizes in the form of Fishers' Z correlation scores in preparation for meta-analysis.
-While some existing functions exist within other packages (e.g. `DescTools::FishersZ()`, `DiagTest3Grp::FisherZ.var()`), the method for calculating variance of the standardized effect size in Gould *et al.* [-@gould2023] differed slightly see `INSERT FUNCTION NAME`, and we wished to avoid reliance on too many external packages (Wickham & Bryan, 2023: **Chapter 10.1**).
+While some existing functions exist within other packages [e.g.
+`DescTools::FishersZ()` @DescTools, `DiagTest3Grp::FisherZ.var()` @luo2012diagtest3grp], the method for calculating variance of the standardized effect size in Gould *et al.* [-@gould2023] differed slightly, and we wished to avoid reliance on too many external packages [@wickham2023r, Chapter 10.1].
-Should *ManyEcoEvo* users wish to deviate from the effect-size standardisation method used in Gould *et al.* [-@gould2023], they are free to use their own functions provided by other software or custom functions (See **Harrer et al. 2022** chapter 3 for a range of R snippets that calculate various effect sizes).
+Should *ManyEcoEvo* users wish to deviate from the effect-size standardisation method used in Gould *et al.* [-@gould2023], they are free to use their own functions provided by other software or custom functions [@harrer2021, see chapter 3 for a range of R code to calculate various effect sizes].

-`meta` (**CITE**) and `metafor` (**cite**) R packages are the two most commonly used softwares for undertaking meta-analysis in R [@lortie2020].
+`metafor` [@Viechtbauer:2010ks; @Viechtbauer2017] and `meta` [@Balduzzi2019] R packages are the two most commonly used softwares for undertaking meta-analysis in R [@lortie2020].
-We provide functions for fitting the exact meta-analysis models used in Gould *et al.* [-@gould2023], which were implemented with the *metafor* package, however *ManyEcoEvo* users are free to supply alternative model-fitting functions should they wish to deviate from these specified models.
+We provide functions for fitting the exact meta-analysis models used in Gould *et al.* [-@gould2023], which were implemented with the *metafor* package [@Viechtbauer2017], however *ManyEcoEvo* users are free to supply alternative model-fitting functions should they wish to deviate from these specified models.
-After model-fitting and analysis, model checking and extraction of model fit and heterogeneity statistics is implemented using a range of existing packages, including: `performance::`, `broom.mixed::`, `metafor::`.
+After model-fitting and analysis, model checking and extraction of model fit and heterogeneity statistics is implemented using a range of existing packages, including: `performance::` [@ludecke2021], `broom.mixed::` [@Bolker2022], `metafor::` [@Viechtbauer2017].
-*ManyEcoEvo* also draws on existing visualisation packages to implement forest plots (`ggforest::)`, funnel plots (`metafor::`), and s [specification curve analysis] plots to examine the influence of analysis specifications on variation in analysis outcomes (`specr::`).
+*ManyEcoEvo* also draws on existing visualisation packages to implement forest plots [`ggforestplot::`, @ggforestplot; @orchaRd], funnel plots [`metafor::` @Viechtbauer2017], and specification curve analysis plots [`specr::` @Masur2020 ] to examine the influence of analysis specifications on variation in analysis outcomes.
 Select functions from the above packages have been thoughtfully abstracted and coded into wrapper functions according to a principled and structured workflow (described below) for ease of application and generalisation to alternative datasets.

-# Same Data, Different Analysts: variation in effect sizes due to analytical decisions in ecology and evolutionary biology.
+# Same Data, Different Analysts: variation in effect sizes due to analytical decisions in ecology and evolutionary biology

+This is the body of the manuscript that will provide a short example of the claims about functionality I've made in the previous sections using the ManyEcoEvo analysis pipeline for correlation coefficients.

 # Acknowledgements